 UPICK: Greyrock Farms and Green Acres Produce, Moore

 Located in Spartanburg, Greyrock Farms has pre-picked berries and u-pick, but have not opened for u-pick yet.
-Stay tuned to Greyrock’s Facebook page for dates.
+Stay tuned to Greyrock’s Facebook page for updates.
+Strawberries are $20 per gallon and $11 per half gallon.
 You can also purchase fresh produce, milk, eggs, butter, and chocolate milk.

 UPICK: Lever Farms, Newberry

-Lever Farms is just outside Newberry, SC, a little over an hour from Greenville and has upick and prepicked berries plus a CSA box option.
-In the fall, they also have upick pumpkins.
-They are open Monday-Saturday 8 am – 6 pm but call before you go to check on the upick fields since they aren’t open every day due to weather.
+Lever Farms is just outside Newberry, SC, a little over an hour from Greenville and has u-pick and prepicked berries plus a CSA box option.
+U-Pick is open.
+In the fall, they also have u-pick pumpkins.
+They are open Monday-Saturday 8 am – 6 pm but call before you go to check on the u-pick fields since they aren’t open every day due to weather.
 Lever Farms is open for u-pick – $18/gallon u-pick, $20/pre-picked gallon, $10 for 1/2 gallon u-pick, $12 for 1/2 gallon pre-picked.

 UPICK: Mixon Farms, Gray Court

 Mixon Farms in Gray Court has u-pick blueberries in the summer plus u-pick strawberries.
-They have not announced their 2025 u-pick dates yet but anticipate mid-April.
+They have not announced their 2026 u-pick dates yet, but anticipate mid-April.
+There are pre picked quarts available.

 UPICK: Obermiller’s Strawberry Farm, Hendersonville, NC

-About an hour north of Greenville, Obermiller’s Strawberry Farm will not be able to open for 2025 strawberry u-pick due to Hurricane Helene damage; however, they anticipate being able to open for the 2026 season.
-Follow them on Facebook for the latest in when their fields are open.
+About an hour north of Greenville, Obermiller’s Strawberry Farm will open for strawberry season around early May 2026 (around Mother’s Day).
+Follow them on Facebook for the latest on when their fields are open.
 They will have blackberries and blueberries for u-pick over the summer.

 UPICK: Pressley Farms, Hendersonville, NC